 In this article I talk about creating a space to do "this" work.

-Every team I have ever managed or lead, has a place for important work.
+Every team I manage, or lead, has a place for important work.
 In my own life, I have places for my own important work and activities too.
 By associating a space with certain work, you are creating a psychological and physical connection to getting important things done.

 Even in our remote world, it's entirely possible to carve out a virtual space for "this" work.